Pretty Good Privacy: Security quality

 To the best of publicly available information, there is no known method which will allow a person or group to break PGP encryption by cryptographic or computational means.
-Indeed, in 1995, cryptographer Bruce Schneier characterized an early version as being "the closest you're likely to get to military-grade encryption."
+Indeed, in 1995, cryptographer Bruce Schneier characterized an early version as being "the closest you're likely to get to military-grade encryption".
 Early versions of PGP have been found to have theoretical vulnerabilities and so current versions are recommended.
 In addition to protecting data in transit over a network, PGP encryption can also be used to protect data in long-term data storage such as disk files.
 These long-term storage options are also known as data at rest, i.e. data stored, not in transit.

 The cryptographic security of PGP encryption depends on the assumption that the algorithms used are unbreakable by direct cryptanalysis with current equipment and techniques.

 In the original version, the RSA algorithm was used to encrypt session keys.
 RSA's security depends upon the one-way function nature of mathematical integer factoring.
 Similarly, the symmetric key algorithm used in PGP version 2 was IDEA, which might at some point in the future be found to have previously undetected cryptanalytic flaws.
 Specific instances of current PGP or IDEA insecurities (if they exist) are not publicly known.
 As current versions of PGP have added additional encryption algorithms, their cryptographic vulnerability varies with the algorithm used.
 However, none of the algorithms in current use are publicly known to have cryptanalytic weaknesses.

 New versions of PGP are released periodically and vulnerabilities fixed by developers as they come to light.
-Any agency wanting to read PGP messages would probably use easier means than standard cryptanalysis, e.g. rubber-hose cryptanalysis or black-bag cryptanalysis (e.g. installing some form of trojan horse or keystroke logging software/hardware on the target computer to capture encrypted keyrings and their passwords).
+Any agency wanting to read PGP messages would probably use easier means than standard cryptanalysis, e.g. rubber-hose cryptanalysis or black-bag cryptanalysis (e.g. installing some form of trojan horse or keystroke logging software or hardware on the target computer to capture encrypted keyrings and their passwords).
 The FBI has already used this attack against PGP in its investigations.
 However, any such vulnerabilities apply not just to PGP but to any conventional encryption software.